 We did not maintain an effective control environment as our senior management failed to set an appropriate Tone at the Top.
 Specifically, senior management failed to reinforce the need for compliance with the Company's policies and procedures, which resulted in inappropriate business conduct.
 This control deficiency did not result in a misstatement to the Company's consolidated financial statements.
-However, this control deficiency could result in a misstatement to our annual or interim consolidated financial statements that would not be prevented or detected.
+However, this control deficiency could result in a misstatement to disclosures that would result in a material misstatement to our annual or interim consolidated financial statements that would not be prevented or detected.
 Accordingly, our management has determined that this control deficiency constitutes a material weakness.